Synol14/ShowOp/README.md

 # ShowOp
-ShowOp
+A simple Minecraft plugin for see who are op or/and in creative mode.

+Version : 1.0
+Author : Synol_

-It's a standalone plugin that show with prefix someone is op and change color to red of player name if he is creative.
+--> It's a standalone plugin that show with prefix someone is op and change color to red of player name if he is creative.

-->You can find [ShowWorld.jar] file with README.md